Citation, DOI & article data

 - joint locking is atypical, compared with intra-articular loose bodies

-The aetiology of a meniscal ossicle has not been definitively established, and congenital, traumatic, and degenerative origins have been suggested.
+The etiology of a meniscal ossicle has not been definitively established, and congenital, traumatic, and degenerative origins have been suggested.
 Its association with the posterior horn of the medial meniscus may favour a traumatic origin 1.

 It consists of cancellous bone with a cartilage interface.
 There is no fibroblast proliferation or neovascularization 3.

 - more often in the posterior horn of the medial meniscus

 - should have smooth margins, as opposed to a fracture fragment, and no donor site from the femur or tibia

 The ossicle should follow bone marrow signal on all sequences: